kyoshi11/kblog-test-netlify-cms/src/pages/products/index.md

     image: /img/products-grid1.jpg
 testimonials:
   - author: Elisabeth Kaurismäki
+    quote: >-
-    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
   - author: Philipp Trommler
+    quote: >-
-    quote: Kaldi is the place to go if you want the best quality coffee.
+      Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: サブスクリプション（月額）
+  heading: Monthly subscriptions
-  description: "
+  description: >-
-    私たちはあなたの人生の一部として素晴らしいコーヒーを簡単に作ることができます。毎月あなたの玄関先で素晴らしいコーヒーを受け取るために私たちの毎月のサブ\
-    スクリプションプランのいずれかを選択してください。詳細とお支払い情報についてはお問い合わせください。"
+    We make it easy to make great coffee a part of your life.
+Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+Contact us about more details and payment info.
   plans:
-    - description: " 1日1〜2杯お召し上がりいただく方に最適です"
+    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items:
-        - 1か月あたり3ポンドのコーヒー、グリーンまたはロースト豆」、1つか2つの種類の豆」
+        - 3 lbs of coffee per month
+        - Green or roasted beans"
+        - One or two varieties of beans"
       plan: Small
-      price: "50"
+      price: '50'
-    - description: Great for avid drinkers, java-loving couples and bigger crowds
+    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
       items:
         - 6 lbs of coffee per month
         - Green or roasted beans
         - Up to 4 different varieties of beans
       plan: Big
-      price: "80"
+      price: '80'
     - description: Want a few tiny batches from different varieties?
 Try our custom plan
       items:
         - Whatever you need
         - Green or roasted beans
         - Unlimited varieties
       plan: Custom
-      price: ??
+      price: '??'
 ---